StackVista/stackstate-docs/use/concepts/health-state.md

 ### StackState health checks

-StackState health checks can calculate a health state based on the telemetry or log streams available in StackState and defined for a topology element.
+StackState health checks calculate a health state based on the telemetry or log streams available in StackState and defined for a topology element.
 This approach opens up the possibility to use the Autonomous Anomaly Detector \(AAD\) for anomaly health checks.

 * [How to add a health check](../checks-and-monitors/add-a-health-check.md)
 * [How to set up anomaly health checks](../checks-and-monitors/anomaly-health-checks.md)